 What are Lingonberries?

-The lingonberry is a hardy perennial evergreen shrub or ground-cover, similar to cranberries, that grows about 1-1.5 feet tall (~12-18 inches).
+The lingonberry plant is a hardy perennial evergreen shrub or ground-cover that grows about 1-1.5 feet tall (~12-18 inches).
 It is widely found in the forests of northern Europe, northern America, and Canada.

 The low-growing plant blooms twice in the growing season: once in the spring and again later in the summer.
-The fruit is a berry about the size of a wild blueberry and starts out green before gradually turning red when ripe.
-Since it blooms twice during the growing season, the lingonberry plant has an extended crop that ripens in mid-August and again in mid-October in zone 5.
+The lingonberry fruit is similar to a cranberry and about the size of a wild blueberry.
+It starts out green before gradually turning red when ripe.
+Since the plant blooms twice during the growing season, the lingonberry has an extended crop that ripens in mid-August and again in mid-October in zone 5.